JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 CurrentModule = ManifoldsBase
 ```

-This tutorial demonstrates how to easily set your own manifold up within `Manifolds.jl`.

 ## Introduction

-This tutorial demonstrates that you can get your first own manifold quite fast and you only have to implement the functions you actually need.
+This tutorial explains, how to implement a manifold using the `ManifoldsBase.jl` interface.
+We assume that you are familiar with the basic terminology on Riemannian manifolds, especially
-This tutorial assumes that you heard of the exponential map, tangent vectors and the dimension of a manifold.
+the dimension of a manifold, the exponential map, and the inner product on tangent spaces.
-If not, please read for example [[do Carmo, 1992](#doCarmo1992)], Chapter 3, first.
+To read more about this you can for example check [[do Carmo, 1992](#doCarmo1992)], Chapter 3, first.

+Furthermore, we will look into a manifold that is isometrically embedded into e Euclidean space.

 In general you need just a datatype (`struct`) that inherits from [`AbstractManifold`](@ref) to define a manifold.
 No function is _per se_ required to be implemented.
-However, it is a good idea to provide functions that might be useful to others, for example [`check_point`](@ref ManifoldsBase.check_point) and [`check_vector`](@ref ManifoldsBase.check_point), as we do in this tutorial.
+However, it is a good idea to provide functions that might be useful to others, for example [`check_point`](@ref check_point) and [`check_vector`](@ref check_point), as we do in this tutorial.

 We start with two technical preliminaries.
 If you want to start directly, you can [skip](@ref manifold-tutorial-task) this paragraph and revisit it for two of the implementation details.